jdelkins/pia-tools/README.md

 REST API](https://github.com/pia-foss/manual-connections).
 Also includes a utility for setting up, activating, and maintaining a forwarded port.
-To top it off, the port forwarding utility can also notify [rtorrent][] and/or [transmission][] of the port using XML-RPC. [rtorrent][] can then advertise the forwarded port as it's torrent port, and thereby receive incoming peer requests, provided you also set up your firewall to also forward the port internally to the [rtorrent][] server (you're on your own there, but what I do is simply forward almost all ports on the firewall's wireguard interface to the rtorrent server).
+To top it off, the port forwarding utility can also notify [rtorrent][] and/or [transmission][] of the port using XML-RPC.
+The torrent client(s) can then advertise the forwarded port as it's torrent port, and thereby receive incoming peer requests, provided you also set up your firewall to forward the port internally (you're on your own there, but what I do is simply forward almost all ports on the firewall's wireguard interface to the torrent server.
+It would be almost as easy to update a firewall rule, if this router is also the firewall).

 According to unofficial documentation, [PIA][] requires you to refresh the port forwarding assignment every few minutes.
 The `pia-portforward` utility can do